BogdanStanciu/adidas-challenge/README.md

 - **Node.js** given by requirements.

-- **Redis** is an open source, in-memory data structure store, used as a database, cache, and message broker.
-It provide.
-Provides low latency and high reliability, with the ability to persist data and create clusters of multiple instances.
+- **Redis** is an open source, in-memory data structure store, used as a database, cache, and message broker Provides low latency and high reliability, with the ability to persist data and create clusters of multiple instances.

 - **PostgreSQL** is a relational database with high performance and a great community support.
 It is designed to handle a range of workloads, from single machines to data warehouses or Web services with many concurrent users.